How to communicate employee engagement survey results

 It’s not always easy to know how to approach conflict, communicate change, or provide negative feedback.
 And you might not think you need to learn how to improve your interpersonal skills so long as the job gets done, but the truth is that at the base of performing teams are solid relationships.

 Good news!
 These interpersonal skills are identifiable and learnable.
-With a little practice, you can get better at key management skills such as active listening, communicating, building relationships and offering vital feedback.
+With a little practice, you can get better at key management skills such as active listening, communicating, building relationships with employees and offering vital feedback.

 Interpersonal skills are the “soft skills” that make it possible to work with and lead others.
 These are sometimes referred to as social skills, people skills, or even life skills, because they apply to all facets of your life, not just the workplace.
 They include skills like effective communication, empathy, self-awareness, conflict resolution, and so on.
 All skills that facilitate better human interactions.
 If you want to get the best performance out of your team, you need to know how to successfully manage relationships.